- Last updated:

 More information on border security programs currently in force in the U.S. is available from the U.S. Customs and Border Protection.

 Some Canadians may have U.S. as well as Canadian citizenship through birth in the U.S. or through naturalization or descent.
 Under the Western Hemisphere Travel Initiative, U.S. citizens are required to present a valid U.S. passport to enter or re-enter the U.S. by air.
 Although U.S. authorities do not formally require dual nationals to carry both a U.S. and a Canadian passport, carrying both documents as proof of citizenship may facilitate both entry into the U.S. and returning to Canada.
-For more information, consult the Dual Citizenship section of the website of the Embassy of the United States of America in Ottawa, as well as our publication entitled Dual Citizenship: What You Need to Know.
+For more information, consult the Dual Citizenship section of the website of the Embassy of the United States of America in Ottawa, as well Travelling as a dual citizen.

 If you have a criminal record, no matter the severity or the date of the offence, you may be refused entry to the U.S. You may also experience problems when travelling through U.S. airport facilities.
 A pardon for an offence issued by Canadian authorities is not recognized under U.S. law for the purpose of entry into the U.S. If you have a criminal record, you should contact one of the U.S. Citizenship and Immigration Services ports of entry by telephone or contact the Embassy of the United States of America or one of its consulates well in advance of your departure from Canada.
 If you are ineligible to enter the U.S., you may apply for a waiver of ineligibility.
 This will involve completing Form I-192, "Advance Permission to Enter the U.S. as a Non-Immigrant."
 There is a fee and it may take several months to process your application.
 Waiver application forms are available from any port of entry to the U.S., any preclearance site in Canada, and the Embassy of the United States of America or one of its consulates in Canada.
 A list of designated ports of entry that accept filings of waiver applications as well as the application form are available from the U.S. Customs and Border Protection.